Shumayil/Visualization-Project-football/README.md

 - Python 3.8+
 - pip
-- SQLite (for inspecting the database, optional)
+- unzip (for decompressing the database)
+- SQLite (optional, for manual inspection)

 ## Installation